jharwell/fordyca/README.md

 ## Running

-To run a simple single source foraging experiment, do the following after a successful build, from the root of the fordyca repo:
+After successful compilation, follow these steps to run a foraging scenario:

+1. Set the `ARGOS_PLUGIN_PATH` variable to contain the path to the `libfordyca.so` file.
+On bash, that is:

+        export ARGOS_PLUGIN_PATH=/path/to/fordyca/build/lib

+2. cd to the ROOT of the fordyca repo, and run the experiment:

         argos3 -c exp/single-source.argos

-which should pop up a nice GUI from which you can start the experiment.
+   This should pop up a nice GUI from which you can start the experiment.

 # Troubleshooting